Spencer Ackerman: The Daily Beast

 Ackerman joined The Daily Beast as a senior national security correspondent in May 2017, reuniting with his former editor from Wired, Noah Shachtman.

 Forever Wars

-In 2021, Ackerman stepped down at The Daily Beast and launched Forever Wars, a Substack newsletter focused on international politics through a socialist lens, critiquing American militarism and exceptionalism.
+In 2021, Ackerman stepped down at The Daily Beast and launched Forever Wars, a newsletter focused on international politics through a socialist lens, critiquing American militarism and exceptionalism.

 Reign of Terror

 Ackerman's book Reign of Terror, a history and critique of the War on Terror was published in August 2021.
-It was named a best nonfiction book of 2021 by The New York Times, The Washington Post and Foreign Policy.
+It was named a best nonfiction book of 2021 by The New York Times, The Washington Post, and Foreign Policy.

 Podcasts

-In 2019, Ackerman co-hosted, with Laura Hudson, the "Citadel Dropouts," a Wired podcast about the final season of Game of Thrones.
+In 2019, Ackerman co-hosted with Laura Hudson, the Citadel Dropouts, a Wired podcast about the final season of Game of Thrones.

+Comics

+In 2023, Ackerman co-wrote with Evan Narcisse the DC Comics mini-series, Waller vs. Wildstorm, under the DC Black Label imprint.
+In October 2024, he began writing the new volume of Iron Man for Marvel Comics.